Creating a WebUI¶

 Start WebUI by clicking on WebUI in the AIMMS toolbar, or by using the WebUI (sub)menu in the AIMMS Tools menu.
 The first time, this will create a WebUI folder in your Main Project subfolder.
 When using Start WebUI, the WebUI is started without opening a browser.
 When you select one of the browsers, WebUI is started and the browser is opened at the home page of your app.

-There is a known problem with Internet Explorer 11: if you face a blue screen after starting your WebUI app in the browser, you should verify that the setting “Display Intranet Sites in Compatibility View” is set to unchecked.
+As mentioned in Requirements section, support for Internet Explorer 11 has been deprecated.
+Should you nevertheless run IE11, please note that there is a known problem: if you face a blue screen after starting your WebUI app in the browser, you should verify that the setting “Display Intranet Sites in Compatibility View” is set to unchecked.
 You can find this option under “Compatibility View Options” in the main menu of IE11.

 To be able to control which identifiers are visible to the end-user when adding content to the WebUI pages (more specifically, when selecting the contents for an existing widget), you can extend your AIMMS model with a set called

 AllPublicIdentifiers (in the global Main namespace of your app).
 This set should be a subset of the predefined set

 AllIdentifiers and should be initialized with those identifiers which you want to make public to the end-user of the WebUI.

-When running in development mode, the contents of this set is ignored.
+When running in development mode, the content of this set is ignored.
 This means that you can simply see all identifiers declared in your model from within the WebUI which you are building.
 When deploying your finished WebUI application on AIMMS PRO for the end-users, only the identifiers which are in the set

 AllPublicIdentifiers are available to end users who try to add or modify contents of the existing widgets in the app.
 However, if you, as an app developer, have created widgets containing identifiers not present in the